 - Certification by all CIs, AIs and Partner Organisations participating on the application (submitted to Research Office by email once all are received).

-The RGMS Library contains the RGMS User Guide, My Profile and CV Requirements, video tutorials and RGMS Off-line forms (including CV).
+The RGMS Training Program contains the RGMS User Guide, My Profile and CV Requirements, video tutorials and RGMS Off-line forms (including CV).

 *Please note: RGMS automatically allocates an application number on commencement of the application in RGMS.
 You are no longer required to obtain an application ID from the Research Office.